Buildooor Research Brief -- March 2026

 Illustrative scenarios, not audited financials.
 Inference assumptions reflect blended low/mid-tier routing and moderate context sizes.

 These economics reframe the problem.
 You do not need a monopoly category winner to produce meaningful cashflow.
 You need disciplined scope, rapid iteration, and predictable conversion behavior in a well-defined niche.
-In other words, monetization viability no longer requires defending the entire category over many years; it requires operational precision during the useful window.
+Monetization viability no longer requires defending the entire category over many years; it requires operational precision during the useful window.

 6. Deprecation and Integration Are Product Variables, Not Surprises